brigadecore/brigade-github-gateway/README.md

 * [Installation](docs/INSTALLATION.md): Check this out if you're an operator who wants to integrate GitHub with your Brigade installation.
-* [Implementing CI/CD](docs/CI_CD.md): Check this out if you're a script author interested in this gateway's most common use case: Enabling you do define and execute CI/CD pipelines in Brigade.
+* [Implementing CI/CD](docs/CI_CD.md): Check this out if you're a script author interested in this gateway's most common use case: Enabling you to define and execute CI/CD pipelines in Brigade.
 * [Event Reference](docs/EVENT_REFERENCE.md): Check this out if you're a script author or contributor who requires detailed information about all the webhooks